 Fortunately, adjusting alignment on your walking belt should be pretty simple.
 In most cases, all you need to do is to adjust a couple of bolts on either side of the machine, making small adjustments to the belt’s positioning as you go.
 These bolts can also be tightened to increase tension on the belt if it becomes too loose.

 Eventually, you may also need to completely replace the belt on your treadmill.
 Replacing the belt when it becomes worn is important in preventing damage and premature wear to the deck itself.
-If your belt needs to be replaced, you should be able to easily order a new one from the manufacturer directly.
-You may then choose to install the new belt yourself or consider hiring a professional to handle this for you—depending on how comfortable you are with the project.
+If your belt needs replaced, you should be able to easily order a new one from the manufacturer directly.
+You may then choose to install the new belt yourself or consider hiring a professional to handle this for you, depending on how comfortable you are with the project.

 One of the most basic yet important maintenance steps you can take with your treadmill is to check the screws before each use of the machine.
-All of the screws that were used to assemble your treadmill can be prone to gradual loosening over time, especially with heavy use.
-If you do need to replace any screws, be sure to order them directly from the manufacturer—using the wrong screws could cause damage to your machine.
+All of the screws that were used to assemble your treadmill can gradual loosening over time, especially with heavy use.
+If you do need to replace any screws, be sure to order them directly from the manufacturer; using the wrong screws could cause damage to your machine.

 It may seem like there are a lot of maintenance tasks to remember, so it may be useful for you to follow a checklist that will remind you which maintenance tasks need done when.

 Each day (or before each use of the machine), you should:

 - clean console and grips with a gentle cleaner